wcm-io-caravan/caravan-rhyme/README.md

     public String title;
   }
 ```
-If you don't like this style with public mutable fields, you can define the class with private fields and access methods.
-But be aware that this class will have to be deserialized with Jackson on the client side, so you must use annotations (e.g. `@JsonCreator`) that allow instances with the properties from the parsed JSON to be created.
+If you don't like this style with public mutable fields, you can define the class with private fields and access methods or even use an interface.
+But be aware that instances of this class or interface will have to be deserialized with Jackson on the client side, so you must use annotations (e.g. `@JsonCreator`) that allow your resource state instances to be created from the parsed JSON.

 In the end, an actual HAL resource that matches the `ItemResource` interface defined above would look like this: